This week, I passed my probation review!

-I went to a sushi restaurant to celebrate my completion of the probation period and started thinking about my next tasks: fixing and reinforcing the points that the panel emphasised, writing Chapter 2, and completing some training sessions on methodologies.
-I have also started taking an Italian language course, as a pastime.
+I started thinking about my next tasks: fixing and reinforcing the points that the panel emphasised, writing Chapter 2, and completing some training sessions on methodologies.
+I have also started taking an Italian language course.
 And my birthday is coming in a week!

 My goals for Week 41: